Do you open drives to replace damaged parts?

 I have personal information on my drive, will my privacy be respected?

-Privacy is always respected and your data will not be available to anybody except the person recovering the information.
+Privacy is always respected and your data will not be available to anybody except the person recovering it.
 Also, if you require us to sign a non-disclosure agreement then we are happy to do so.

 If my drive is still under warranty will data recovery invalidate this.

-Only if the drive is opened which is not something we often do.
-In such cases we would contact you first.
+Only if the drive is opened which is not something we do.
 Remember that if you return your drive within the warranty period any data will not be recovered by the retailer.
 In such cases, it might be better to take the hit on not having the drive replaced this way.
+Also, if the drive is the one that came with your computer it will not be covered by the hard drive manufacturer’s warranty.

 Do you charge if you can’t recover my data?

 No, we will discuss what type of data is most important to you.
-If we can’t get all of your data we will reduce our charge if only a small part of the data is still available and if that suits you.
+If we can’t get all of your data we will reduce our charge if that suits you.
+If we have to return your drive by post or courier then we charge for this service.

 Can your repair the hard drive so it can be reused?

-No, a failing hard drive should never be relied on as it will fail again.
+No, a repaired hard drive should never be relied on as it will fail again.
+The only reason for repairing the drive is to get it working so that the data can be copied from it.
 Given the low cost of storage media (a 1tb hard drive can be bought now for around £40 to £50) it just isn’t worth relying on the drive.
-The single reason for getting a drive back to working order is to be able to copy the data from it as quickly and safely as possible.
-Having said that you can grab yourself a couple of really powerful fridge magnets from the old drive…..

 Windows Keeps Trying to Read the Disk, Should I let it continue?